Home » WordPress Tutorials » WooCommerce » How to Add Google Analytics to WooCoommerce

 • Anonymize IP addresses: This keeps user data more private and is mandatory in some countries.
 Read more about IP Anonymization.

-• Track 404 (Not found) Errors: Allows you to find broken or dead links.
+• Track 404 (Not found) Errors: This allows you to find broken or dead links.
 To see how many times this occurs, go to your Google Analytics account > Behavior > Events > Overview > Error.

 • Purchase Transactions: Track purchases on your site, including data like revenue, tax, refunds, shipping, and more.
 This requires a payment gateway that redirects to the thank you/order received page after payment.
 Some popular options that do this are Stripe, PayPal powered by Braintree, PayPal Express Checkout, and Square.